nightness/universal-react-dropdown/README.md

   - `fontWeight`: `number` - Font weight of the dropdown list items.
   - `fontFamily`: `string` - Font family of the dropdown list items.
   - `hoverColor`: `string` - Background color of items when hovered.
+  - `maxDropHeight`: `number` - Maximum height of the dropdown list when open, useful for limiting the visible area and enabling scrolling.
+Default: `'60vh'`
   - `selectedColor`: `string` - Selected text color
   - `selectedBackgroundColor`: `string` - Selected background color
   - `separatorColor`: `string` - Color of the separator between items.